Raouf217/online-retail-data-clustring/README.md

 ## Project Overview

 The goal of this project is to segment customers using unsupervised machine learning techniques.
-By grouping customers based on purchasing patterns, businesses can better understand customer behavior and tailor marketing strategies to each group.
+By grouping customers based on purchasing patterns, businesses can better understand customer behavior and tailor marketing strategies to each group. you can access the project on streamlit [here](https://customerclusters.streamlit.app/)

 ### Dataset